Curtis Hanson: 1994 to 2005: continued success

 In 1994, Hanson directed the adventure film The River Wild starring Meryl Streep, Kevin Bacon, and David Strathairn.
-It grossed a total of $94,216,343 worldwide, earning $46,816,343 in the United States and Canada and $47,400,000 internationally.
+It grossed $94,216,343 worldwide, earning $46,816,343 in the United States and Canada and $47,400,000 internationally.

 In 1997, Hanson directed the noir film L.A.
 Confidential.
-Prior to the Warner Brothers acquisition of the James Elroy novel L.A.
+Prior to the Warner Brothers acquisition of the James Ellroy novel L.A.
 Confidential, and his hiring as a writer and director, Hanson had been a long-time fan of the author.
-Regarding Elroy's characters, Hanson said "What hooked me on them was that, as I met them, one after the other, I didn't like them—but as I continued reading, I started to care about them."
+Regarding Ellroy's characters, Hanson said "What hooked me on them was that, as I met them, one after the other, I didn't like them — but as I continued reading, I started to care about them."
 Ellroy's novel also made Hanson think about Los Angeles and provided him with an opportunity to "set a movie at a point in time when the whole dream of Los Angeles, from that apparently golden era of the '20s and '30s, was being bulldozed."

 Hanson was subsequently joined by screenwriter Brian Helgeland who had lobbied to be its writer prior to the hiring of Hanson.
 They worked on the script together for two years, with Hanson turning down jobs and Helgeland writing seven drafts for free.
-Unknown Australian actors Russell Crowe and Guy Pearce were cast in leading part, Hanson explained that he wanted to "replicate my experience of the book.
+Relatively unknown Australian actors Russell Crowe and Guy Pearce were cast in leading roles, Hanson explained that he wanted to "replicate my experience of the book.
 You don't like any of these characters at first, but the deeper you get into their story, the more you begin to sympathize with them.
 I didn't want actors audiences knew and already liked."
+Hanson explained that due to the success of The Hand That Rocks the Cradle and The River Wild, he was "able for the first time to initiate a picture that was a personal project from the get go.
+Not only initiate it, but follow through with the making of it in the way that I wanted to."
 L.A.
 Confidential was a critical and commercial success.
 It grossed $126 million against a $35 million budget and received acclaim from critics, with praise for the acting, writing, directing, editing, and Jerry Goldsmith's musical score.
-It was nominated for nine Academy Awards, including Best Picture, winning two: Best Supporting Actress (Basinger) and Best Adapted Screenplay.
+It was nominated for nine Academy Awards, including Best Picture, winning two: Best Supporting Actress (Kim Basinger) and Best Adapted Screenplay.
 In 2015, the Library of Congress selected L.A.
 Confidential for preservation in the United States National Film Registry as "culturally, historically, or aesthetically significant".